-The rising edge LVDS input clock can have a limited delay with respect to the rising edge of the master input clock, depending on clock speed.
-In Figure 15, the skew limits are shown for different clock speeds and for an LVDS clock that rises before and after the master input clock.
+For the version 2 of the image sensor, the rising edge LVDS input clock can have a limited delay with respect to the rising edge of the master input clock, depending on clock speed.
+In Figure 11, the skew limits are shown for different clock speeds and for an LVDS clock that rises before and after the master input clock.
 To assure proper working of the sensor, the skew of the LVDS clock should always fall within these limits, shown as the green area.

-Figure 15: LVDS clock delay versus master clock - applicable for V2 of the sensor
+Figure 11: LVDS clock delay versus master clock - applicable for V2 of the sensor